-Writer, Editor, Researcher, Instructor in Kitchener, Ontario, Canada
+Writer and Editor in Kitchener, Ontario, Canada

 I've also published a number of journal articles, book chapters, paratexts, and essays on a range of North American print and screen texts, and my book reviews have appeared in The Globe and Mail, Quill and Quire, and elsewhere.